sharedstreets/curb-wheel-archive/README.md

 #### Android

-* ```cordova build android```
+_Note: If you have a device connected to your computer via USB Cordova _should_ auto-detect it a deploy to the device, otherwise it will default to the Android emulator_

+* Local Development

+    * ```npm run local-android```

     If you have a device connected to your computer via USB Cordova _should_ auto-detect it a deploy to the device, otherwise it will default to the Android emulator

+* Production Build

+    * ```npm run build-android```

+    * The APK will be available in the project directory under ```./platforms/android/build/outputs/apk/debug/app-debug.apk

 #### iOS